LD-LINC/Week-5---Data-Transformation-and-Pipelines/Intro_to_Prefect.md

 ### 4\.
 Dynamic Task Handling

-Tasks can be parameterized and can behave dynamically based on input parameters, making your flows adaptable to different situations without needing to rewrite them.
+Tasks can be parameterized and behave dynamically based on input parameters, making your flows adaptable to different situations without needing to be rewritten.

 ### 5\.
 Modular and Scalable